OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 #### Hardware Security

 The iOS security architecture makes good use of hardware-based security features that enhance overall performance.
-Each iOS device comes with two built-in Advanced Encryption Standard (AES) 256-bit keys – GID and UID – that are fused and compiled into the Application Processor (AP) and Secure Enclave Processor (SEP) during manufacturing.
+Each iOS device comes with two built-in Advanced Encryption Standard (AES) 256-bit keys.
+The device’s unique IDs (UIDs) and a device group IDs (GIDs) are AES 256-bit keys fused (UID) or compiled (GID) into the Application Processor (AP) and Secure Enclave Processor (SEP) during manufacturing.
 There's no direct way to read these keys with software or debugging interfaces such as JTAG.
 Encryption and decryption operations are performed by hardware AES crypto-engines that have exclusive access to these keys.

 The GID is a value shared by all processors in a class of devices used to prevent tampering with firmware files and other cryptographic tasks not directly related to the user's private data.
 UIDs, which are unique to each device, are used to protect the key hierarchy that's used for device-level file system encryption.
 Because UIDs aren't recorded during manufacturing, not even Apple can restore the file encryption keys for a particular device.